Congratulations Class of 2022

 IB Diploma Programme

-The school introduced the International Baccalaureate Diploma Programme (IBDP) for Senior College students in 2009 and the International Baccalaureate Middle Years Programme (IB MYP) to Year 7 students in 2016.
+The School introduced the International Baccalaureate Diploma Programme (IBDP) for Senior College students in 2009 and the International Baccalaureate Middle Years Programme (IB MYP) to Year 7 students in 2016.
 Since 2016, all Year 7-10 students undertake the MYP.
-Around 30 per cent of our Year 11-12 students (around 50 students) choose to study the IBDP.
-In 2022, the average ATAR of the top 50 per cent of our IB Diploma students was a historic high of 98.5.
+In 2024, the average ATAR of the top 10 per cent of our IB Diploma students was 99.2.

 Higher School Certificate

 Each year, around 60-70 per cent of our Year 11 students choose to study the NSW Higher School Certificate as their graduate credential in Year 12.
 Our students are fortunate to have a large breadth of subject choices offered when undertaking the HSC.
-The 2022 Year 12 HSC cohort again performed strongly: the average ATAR for the top 10 per cent of HSC students was 97 and the average ATAR for the top 50 per cent was an impressive 88.
+The 2024 Year 12 HSC cohort again performed strongly: the average ATAR for the top 10 per cent of HSC students was 97 and 60 per cent of HSC scores were 5s and 6s (top two performance bands).

 Reporting